 Creative practice & artistic projects

 -'Trajectories - Future Pathways in Design'.
-Exhibition Dutch Design Week, NL
+Exhibition Dutch Design Week, Netherlands

 - Can things be good tour guides2?
 Making Futures 4, PCA Academic paper.

 -'New Economies New Ecologies', Exhibition Salone InternazionaleDel Mobile, Milan, Italy.